-For a novice gardener, moving perennials or shrubs once they’re in situ can be daunting.
+Moving perennials or shrubs once they’re in situ can be daunting for a novice gardener.
 But when you are starting a garden or reinventing one, it’s almost impossible not to make the occasional planting error or realize that you’ve put something in the wrong spot.
-Yet many plants transplant well—some even require it as part of routine divisions—and the whole process is a lot less daunting than you might think.
+Yet many plants transplant well—some even require it as part of routine divisions—and the whole process is a lot less scary than you might think.

-We asked Edward Flint, who is head gardener at Tidebrook Manor, East Sussex and runs the Art & Craft of Gardening course at Great Dixter, where he also worked for many years alongside Christopher Lloyd, for his tips on how, when and why to move plants and which you should leave well alone.
+We asked Edward Flint, who is head gardener at Tidebrook Manor in East Sussex and worked for many years alongside Christopher Lloyd at Great Dixter, for his tips on how, when, and why to move plants—and which you should leave well alone.

 Here are nine tips to transplant shrubs and perennials: